wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

 .. warning ::

-    As of October 2021, *changing* this Backend Domain after existing user activity with a recent version (versions later than ~May/June 2021) will lead to undefined behaviour (untested, not accounted for during development) on some or all client platforms (Web, Android, iOS) for those users: It is possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
+    *Changing* this Backend Domain after existing user activity with a recent version (versions later than ~May/June 2021) will lead to undefined behaviour (untested, not accounted for during development) on some or all client platforms (Web, Android, iOS) for those users: It is possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
 If at all possible, do not change this backend domain.
 We do not intend to provide support if you change the backend domain.

 .. _dns-configure-federation: